The Gambler (2014 film)

 The Gambler is a 2014 American crime drama film directed by Rupert Wyatt.
 The screenplay by William Monahan is based on the 1974 film The Gambler, written by James Toback, which, in turn, is based on Fyodor Dostoevsky's novel of the same name.
-The remake, starring Mark Wahlberg as the title character, premiered on November 10, 2014, at the AFI Fest, and was theatrically released in the United States on December 25, 2014.
+The remake, starring Mark Wahlberg as the title character, premiered on November 10, 2014, at the AFI Fest, and was theatrically released by Paramount Pictures in the United States on December 25, 2014.
 It features the final film performance of George Kennedy before his death in 2016.

 Plot

-Jim Bennett is a Los Angeles literature professor who uses gambling as a way of self-destruction.
+Jim Bennett is a Los Angeles literatures professor who uses gambling as a way of self-destruction.
 He ends up owing $260,000 to Lee, the proprietor of an exclusive, high-stakes underground gambling ring, and another $50,000 to Neville Baraka, a loan shark.
 Lee gives Jim seven days to pay off his debts or be murdered.

 During one of his classes, Jim begins an awkward discussion of literary excellence using Shakespeare as an example, arguing how almost all aspiring writers fail to accomplish literary excellence.
 He singles out exemplary athletes in his class for discussion, including Dexter, an emerging tennis star.
 Jim later confronts a collegiate basketball star, Lamar Allen, who pays no attention in class but intends to play in the NBA.

 Jim expresses his extremist view on achieving excellence in one's field or vocation: if you cannot be exemplary, he reasons, then you might as well not try.
 He tells them that only Amy Phillips, a quiet student, is capable of a career in literature.
 He identifies her as a potential writing prodigy based on her work in his class, as well as having previously encountered her working secretly as a waitress at the underground gambling house.
 They develop a mutual interest in each other.

 After class, Jim visits his mother Roberta at the family's luxury estate, but she says that she will not give him any more money.
 Jim considers borrowing money from Frank, another loan shark, to consolidate his debts and buy himself some time, but refuses to do so when Frank first demands Jim admit, "I am not a man."